NetBackup™ Snapshot Client Administrator's Guide

 Image grouping is not applicable for importing images as part of Image Sharing operation.

-To enable checkpoint restart for NAS-Data-Protection policies created before upgrading to version 9.0, you must select the
+To enable checkpoint restart for NAS-Data-Protection policies created before upgrading to version 9.0, you must select the check box and enter a value in minutes.

 Note: